Rates for Dramaturgy

-The SSP has created a set of payment guidelines for Playwrights working in a devising setting, as a Dramaturg, as part of the devising process or in any capacity where the traditional FST/SSP commissioning contract is inappropriate.
+In 2009 the SSP created a set of payment guidelines for playwrights working in a devising setting, as a dramaturg, as part of the devising process or in any capacity where the traditional FST/SSP commissioning contract is inappropriate.

-These rates of pay were agreed by our AGM on June 27th 2009 and are not ratified by the FST at this time.
+These rates of pay were agreed by the SSP AGM on June 27th 2009 - though were not ratified by the FST.

 What we propose is a dual approach, based on the professional status of playwrights being equivalent to others involved in the theatre making process.